EVawdrey/2024-Data-Class-Helpers/README.md

 # 2024-Data-Class-Helpers
-Helpful resources to link back to for class.
+Helpful resources to come back to for Tech-Moms Data Analytics class.